kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    leave the node.
 This opt-in behavior would allow users to provide graceful eviction guarantees to lower-priority pods.
-3. Add `preemptionPriorityClassName` or `disruptionPriorityClassName` field to the pod's `.spec.evictionInterceptors`.
+3. Add `preemptionPriorityClassName` or `disruptionPriorityClassName` field to the pod's `.spec.evictionResponders`.
 This would allow critical workloads and interceptors to set a higher priority during preemption, which would override the pod's `.spec.priority`.
 During preemption, we would still need options 1. or 2. though.